roberodin/sofia-project/README.md

 There is also a public website where you can download the application and find useful information.

 ### Source code

 The source code are stored under a Gihub account.
-It contains source code for the iOS application, Sofia server and all graphic files, documents and prototypes.
+It contains source code for the iOS application, Sofia server, Augmented Reality APP for Android and all graphic files, documents and prototypes.
+The code are under GPL license and could be used for any purpose.

 https://github.com/gohubvlc

-The code are under GPL license and could be used for any purpose.

 ## 4. MORE DETAILS